 The Midtown Youth team is focused on helping students mature in their faith through understanding and living out of their identity as disciples of Jesus.
 As Matt.
 4:19 explains, a disciple is someone who…

-This statement guides our efforts in specific ways as we seek to serve the world around us:
+As we act, we are guided by our mission statement “To create a movement of gospel transformation through multiple congregations”.
+This statement guides our efforts in two specific ways as we seek to live missionally in the world around us.

 We invite you to start living missionally.
 If you have questions about how to get involved please email firstname.lastname@example.org.

 These are opportunities where we invite all of our people to live missionally – as youth, families and groups.